hemu2253/spenny-expenses/README.md

 # spenny expenses isntallation steps

-clone repo and install dependencies using below command.
+Clone repo and install dependencies using below command

 ## npm install

-After installing, start server with below command.
+Once packages are installed, run

 ## npm start

+to start development mode.
+Open http://localhost:3000 to view it in the browser.